Seat reservations

 (I have no idea why this works …).

-Interrail passengers are required to buy “passholder seat reservations” for long-distance trains to/from and in France (operated by French National Railways and partners) and Spain (operated by Spanish National Railways).
-Passholder seat reservations can be purchased from Rail Europe as follows:
+Interrail passengers are required to buy “passholder seat reservations” for almost all long-distance trains to/from and in France (operated by French National Railways (and partners) and all long-distance as well as many regional trains to/from and in Spain (operated by Spanish National Railways).

 • Enter your journey details.